 For more information about IBA criteria, please click here

 The site consists of the vast Seda marsh (used for peat extraction) surrounded by forests, bordering the Seda river floodplain, including wet meadows, in the northern part.
 Peat extraction quarries gradually fill up with water and form a complex wetland system of ponds rich in emergent vegetation.
 Listed as an IBA since 2000 [3, 1].
 Fully protected: there is a 98.7% overlap with the Seda marsh restricted nature reserve, a candidate SPA.
 The gap between IBA and pSPA boundaries is due to differences in methods in boundary setting.

-BirdLife International (2019) Important Bird Areas factsheet: Seda marsh.
-Downloaded from http://www.birdlife.org on 15/12/2019.
+BirdLife International (2023) Important Bird Area factsheet: Seda marsh.
+Downloaded from http://datazone.birdlife.org/site/factsheet/349 on 02/06/2023.